p2k3m/ResumeForge/docs/storage-model.md

   document type and is deduplicated with `ensureUniqueFileBase()` so collisions append `_2`, `_3`, etc.
-* **Text artefacts** – JSON snapshots (original text, generated versions, and change log) live under `<generatedPrefix>/artifacts/*.json` so they are co-located with the PDFs that produced them.
+* **Text artefacts** – JSON snapshots (original text, generated versions, and run-specific change logs) live under `<generatedPrefix>/artifacts/*.json` so they are co-located with the PDFs that produced them.
+The session-wide change history is mirrored to `<prefix>/logs/change-log.json` after each update so DynamoDB retains only lightweight pointers.
 * **Activity logs** – Structured log events for uploads, generation, and failures are appended to the JSONL file in the same session prefix for easy incident reconstruction.